 What is split testing?

-Split testing involves sending variants of your e-newsletters to some of your mailing list, monitoring the performance of each, and sending the ‘best' version to the remainder of your list.
-It generally involves four main steps:
+Split testing involves sending different versions of your e-newsletters to some of the people on your mailing list, monitoring the performance of each, and sending the ‘best’ performing one to the remainder of your list.

 - You create two or more versions of your e-newsletter.